Nihongo Online School

 The school asks students to submit homework assignments worth 2 hours per lesson to improve faster.
 By supporting students with these features, students are able to efficiently improve Japanese language skills.

-While kanji is challenging with 2,136 commonly-used characters to master, it’s not as intimidating as it seems.
-With the right approach and consistent daily practice, beginners can learn basic kanji in 10-20 minutes per character and achieve solid literacy in 1-3 years.
+While kanji seems hard to learn with 2,136 commonly-used characters to master, it’s not as intimidating as it seems.
+With the right approach and consistent daily practice, beginners can learn basic Japanese kanji in 10-20 minutes per character and achieve solid literacy in 1-3 years.

 However, you don’t need to know all kanji to achieve functional literacy.
 Learning approximately 1,000-2,000 characters enables you to read around 98% of modern Japanese texts.
 This means that with focused study, you can achieve practical reading ability without mastering every single character.

-Why Kanji Seems More Difficult Than It Is
+Why Does Kanji Seem Harder Than It Is to Learn?

 The perception of kanji difficulty often stems from several misconceptions.
 Japanese children learn kanji over 12 years of schooling, but adult learners can achieve similar results much faster through systematic study methods.
 Additionally, many learners focus too heavily on memorizing isolated characters rather than learning them in context through vocabulary and compound words.